ezesundayeze/olamma/readme.md

 ## Importing the Middleware

-In your application file, require the error handling middleware:
+In your application server file, require `olamma` like so:

 ```js
 const { errorHandler, CustomError } = require("olamma");